SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 * If no asset types are created yet, then only “Group” asset type is listed in the dropdown.

-* If you have added the asset types, all the Root Asset types [link for root asset type] will be listed in the dropdown.
+* If you have added the asset types, all the Root Asset types will be listed in the dropdown.

 * Select the **Asset type** for which the Asset hierarchy must be created.